 INTRODUCING SYLVIA ANN HEWLETT

 Sylvia Ann Hewlett is an economist and the founding president and CEO of the Center for Talent Innovation, a nonprofit think tank where she chairs a Task Force focused on fully realizing the new streams of talent in the global marketplace.
-She is the author of 10 Harvard Business Review articles, 10 critically acclaimed nonfiction books including Off-Ramps and On-Ramps and Winning the War for Talent in Emerging Markets, and was recently voted #16 on the 2013 "Thinkers 50" listing of the world's top business gurus.
-Her writings have been widely published and she’s a featured blogger on HBR.org.
+She is the author of 10 Harvard Business Review articles, 10 critically acclaimed nonfiction books including Off-Ramps and On-Ramps and Winning the War for Talent in Emerging Markets.
+Acknowledged as one of the world's top business gurus, her writings have been widely published and she’s a featured blogger on HBR.org.
 A Kennedy Scholar and graduate of Cambridge University, she earned her PhD in economics at London University.
 READ MORE

 HR Magazine UK: